AriFordsham/GHCWiki/garbage-collector-notes.md

 Haskell threads are not time-sliced via a timer (potentially a time rinterrupt) the way OS threads are \[cross check if there is some time sliced mechanism\].
 Instead they are interreupted by certain commonly occuring events.
 Due to the lazy nature of Haskell thunks need to be created and values need to be computed very often.
 Hence the execution of a thread entails lots of of memory allocation.
 One of the ways the execution of a thread is interrupted is when a thread has run out of space in its current block - it then returns control back to the scheduler.

+>
+> I stand corrected about the above - *We do have a time-slice mechanism: the timer interrupt (see Timer.c) sets the context_switch flag, which causes the running thread to return to the scheduler the next time a heap check fails (at the end of the current nursery block).
+When a heap check fails, the thread doesn't necessarily always return to the scheduler: as long as the context_switch flag isn't set, and there is another block in the nursery, it resets Hp and HpLim to point to the new block, and continues.*

 A GHC block is a 4k page that is page aligned for the OS VM system.